Roseville Spousal Support Lawyer

 Ready to Guide You Through Your Spousal Support Case

 In California, alimony (also known as spousal support) may be awarded based on a number of factors.
 If you are going through a divorce, our Sacramento spousal support attorneys can help you through each step of the process.
 We address your alimony concerns carefully, taking each detail into consideration when crafting your case.
 We can also represent couples with same-sex divorce and other family law services.

 We know that in order for a judge to award a fair spousal support agreement, they need a clear picture of each spouse's needs and circumstances.
 That is what we aim to portray here at the Bez Law Firm, P.C.

-Call our Sacramento divorce lawyers at (916) 512-8944 to discuss your spousal support case.
+Call our Sacramento spousal support lawyers at (916) 512-8944 to discuss your spousal support case.
 Our firm serves clients in Rocklin, Roseville, and all of Placer County.